If you suspect an overdose call 9-1-1 and administer naloxone if available

 Reach out to an adult and get help.

-If you're a parent, teacher or another supportive adult
+If you're a family member, teacher or another supportive adult

 Talk with young people about using substances.
 Be a sensitive and respectful listener.
 Talk openly and honestly about the effects of substances.
 Ask questions about what kids are hearing, seeing or have learned.
 Talk about why people use substances and the potential consequences.
 Create an open and judgement-free environment where it's safe to ask questions.
 Look for natural opportunities to discuss the topic.